The scalar $T1$ theorem for pairs of doubling measures fails for Riesz transforms when p not 2: Introduction

 \section{Introduction}

-The $T1$ conjecture of F. Nazarov, S. Treil, and A. Volberg on the boundedness of the Hilbert transform $H$ from one weighted space $L^{2}\left( \sigma\right) $ to another $L^{2}\left( \omega\right) $, was settled affirmatively in the two part paper \cite{LaSaShUr3},\cite{Lac}, with the assumption on common point masses subsequently removed by Hyt\"{o}nen in \cite{Hyt2}.
-In the case that $\sigma$ and $\omega$ are doubling measures, this theorem was then extended to smooth Calder\'on-Zygmund operators in \cite{AlSaUr}.
-One might speculate the $L^p$ analogue of \cite{AlSaUr} should hold, namely given a Calder\'on-Zygmund operator $T$ with kernel $K$ and doubling measures $\sigma$ and $\omega$, one has
+The $T1$ conjecture of Nazarov, Treil, and Volberg on the boundedness of the Hilbert transform $H$ between weighted spaces $L^{2}\left( \sigma\right) $ and $L^{2}\left( \omega\right) $ was proved in the two part paper \cite{LaSaShUr3,Lac}, with the assumption on common point masses subsequently removed in \cite{Hyt2}.
+In the case that $\sigma$ and $\omega$ are doubling measures, this result was extended to vector Riesz transforms in \cite{LaWi}, and partial progress towards a $T1$ theorem for Calder\'on-Zygmund operators was made in \cite{SaShUr7,AlSaUr}.
+The natural conjecture for the $L^p$ analog is as follows: given a Calder\'on-Zygmund operator $T$ with kernel $K$ and doubling measures $\sigma$ and $\omega$, one has

 where the scalar Muckenhoupt $A_p$ characteristic is given by